ranveerchaudhary/Cipher/README.md

   <li>1 out of 5 individuals admit including their birth year in their password. (<a href = "https://www.security.org/resources/online-password-strategies/">security.org</a>, 2023)</li>
   <li>96% of the most common passwords can be cracked by hacking tools in less than one second. (<a href = "https://resources.digitalshadows.com/whitepapers-and-reports/account-takeover-in-2022">Digital Shadows</a>, 2022)</li>
 </ul>

-In response to these challenges, Cipher emerged as a solution.
-The initial iteration, developed exclusively in Python, featured a user interface implemented using the Tkinter library.
-Despite the UI exuding a nostalgic Windows 95 aesthetic, Cipher defied Tkinter's constraints, achieving a modern appearance with the added flair of a dark mode ;).
-The password generation mechanism relied on the random library, a Pseudo Random Number Generator (PRNG), offering a level of security that, although less robust than today's standards, was acceptably secure.
+Cipher arose as a response to these challenges, initially crafted in Python with a Tkinter-based user interface that blended nostalgia with a modern touch, including a sleek dark mode :) The password generation relied on the random library, a Pseudo Random Number Generator (PRNG), providing a secure solution, though not as robust as current standards.

 ###

-Version 2 marked a significant evolution, introducing password analysis capabilities through a set of conditional statements.
-The vault, a new addition in this version, leveraged the hashlib library to implement the SHA-256 bit hash (Secure Hashing Algorithm) [<sup>1</sup>](https://en.wikipedia.org/wiki/Secure_Hash_Algorithms) and HMAC [<sup>2</sup>](https://en.wikipedia.org/wiki/HMAC).
-Notably, salting was implemented to fortify the system against password-hash dictionaries.
-Subsequent versions featured minor updates, culminating in the current Version 7, which represents the pinnacle of Cipher's capabilities, offering the most refined and secure features to date.
+Version 2 marked a significant evolution, introducing password analysis through a set of conditional statements and a vault, fortified with SHA-256<a href = "https://en.wikipedia.org/wiki/Secure_Hash_Algorithms"><sup>1</sup></a> bit hash and HMAC<a href = "https://en.wikipedia.org/wiki/HMAC"><sup>2</sup></a>.
+Notably, salting was added to enhance security.
+Subsequent versions led to the current Version 7, the pinnacle of Cipher, offering the most refined and secure features to date.

 </p>

 <div align = "center" style = "display:flex; flex-direction:row;">